Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Rarely use a credit card

-- Won’t be able to regularly use complimentary extras on the card
+- Won’t use complimentary extras on the card regularly

 - Can’t afford a higher annual fee

-- Are tempted to overspend in order to earn rewards
+- Are tempted to overspend to earn rewards

 It’s worth noting that there are some exceptions to the guidelines above.
-If you can’t afford a high annual fee, for example, you might still get a lot of value out of a rewards credit card with no annual fee.
-On the other hand, if you regularly use a credit card but also have a lot of debt, it might be better to switch to a balance transfer or low interest rate credit card so that you get value out of paying less interest.
+For example, if you can’t afford a high annual fee, you might still get a lot of value from a rewards credit card with no annual fee.
+On the other hand, if you regularly use a credit card and have a lot of debt, it might be better to switch to a balance transfer or low-interest rate credit card to get value out of paying less interest.

 While rewards credit cards can be a useful way to get something back for your purchases, it’s important to remember that you have to repay everything (plus interest).
 There are also annual fees and other costs to consider.
-But by factoring in both benefits and costs when you compare reward credit cards, you can find an option that suits your needs.
+However, by factoring in both benefits and costs when you compare rewards credit cards, you can find an option that suits your needs.

 Frequently asked questions

 Want to know more about rewards credit cards?
-Below, you’ll find answers to the most common questions we get about them.
-You can also leave your own question by filling out the form below.
+Below, you’ll find answers to the most common questions we receive.